-Go to free events instead of giving out candy.
-The classic Halloween event of passing out candy to kids in your neighborhood can be a fun thing for families to do.
+Going to free events or trick-or-treating in your neighborhood instead of giving out candy can save you a lot.
+The classic Halloween event of passing out candy to kids in your community can be a fun thing for families to do.
 It can, however, get pretty costly.
 If you buy enough candy to give each person a few pieces, you can easily spend much more than you would like.

-Decorate with items you already have on hand.
+Decorate with items you already have on hand and keep your Halloween on a budget.
 Halloween decorations can be really expensive.
 We have, however, come up with some great easy to use ideas that cost pretty much nothing.
 The great thing about Halloween is that decorating for this holiday is a bit messy.
 That means it is easier to manage with low costs.

 - Use black trash bags stuffed with leaves to create large spiders for your front yard.

 - Stuff a small area of a white trash bag and tie off to create the head of a ghost.
 Use markers to create eyes and a ghostly mouth.
 Hang from trees or your porch for simple ghosts.

 - Pumpkins can be placed around your home to decorate, then used to cook down for recipes later.

 - Cardboard boxes can be cut into shapes of tombstones, painted, and stuck in your garden, yard, or around your home.

 These tips for how to celebrate Halloween on a budget are ideal for any family that wants to have fun with this holiday but has a limited budget.
 Halloween is supposed to be a fun holiday, not for parents to stress about the decorations or how expensive costumes need to be.

 Your Are Also Going To Love:

 If you love these tips on How To Keep Your Halloween On A Budget, then you will also enjoy the following Halloween Tips I have put together for you: